yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 .. note::

    HMC should be run with a larger timestep than would be used for traditional MD, which enables total energy fluctuations and generation of new conformations which MD would not normally generate as quickly.
 The timestep size may also affect the acceptance ratio as a larger timestep will lead to larger and more extreme MC moves which are less likely to be accepted.
 The timestep size must strike a balance between allowing the total energy to change and generating errors such as lost atoms due to atomic overlap.
 This means that during the MD portion of the algorithm, unphysical dynamics will take place, such as large temperature fluctuations and large forces between atoms.
 This is expected and is part of the HMC algorithm, as the MD step is not intended to produce a physically realistic trajectory, but rather to generate a new configuration of particles that can be accepted or rejected based on the Metropolis criterion.

 .. note::

    High acceptance ratios indicate that the MC algorithm is inefficient, as it is not generating new configurations of particles any faster than MD would on its own.
-In the limit of an acceptance ratio of 1.0, the algorithm is equivalent to MD (with momentum resampling every *N* timsteps if *resample* = *yes*), and no benefit is gained from MC.
+In the limit of an acceptance ratio of 1.0, the algorithm is equivalent to MD (with momentum resampling every *N* timesteps if *resample* = *yes*), and no benefit is gained from MC.
    A good rule of thumb is to aim for an acceptance ratio of 0.5 to 0.8, which can be monitored via the output of this fix.
 This can be achieved by adjusting the *N* parameter and the timestep size.
    Increasing either of these values will increase the size of the total energy fluctuations, which can decrease acceptance ratio.
 Increasing *N* will also increase the computation time for each MC step, as more MD steps are performed before each acceptance/rejection decision.
 As noted above, increasing the timestep too much can lead to LAMMPS errors due to lost atoms or bonds, so both of these parameters should be chosen carefully.

 .. note::

    This fix is designed to be used only for constant NVE simulations.
    No thermostat or barostat should be used, though LAMMPS does not check for this.
 A :doc:`fix nve <fix_nve>` command must be defined to perform time integration for the MD portion of the algorithm.
 See the explanation of the *rigid* keyword below for an exception when rigid bodies are defined.
 Also note that only per-atom data is restored on MC move rejection, so anything which adds or remove particles, changes the box size, or has some external state not dependent on per-atom data will have undefined behavior.